wangzhihao/Exercise-OS-PP/README.md

 # Exercise-OS-PP
-Exercise of The Book &lt; Operating Systems - Principles and Practise >
+My answers to The Exercises of Book &lt; Operating Systems - Principles and Practise >